tefkah/thesis-writing/Chapters/II. Idealizations.md

 ## Idealization is the important feature of models in my interest

-As mentioned previously, instead of focusing on the general process of abstraction by examining the relation between physical models and "reality", I will turn my gaze to a specific feature of the practice of modeling which, as I will argue, best exemplifies the problems with drawing boundaries: idealization.
+As mentioned previously, instead of focusing on the general process of abstraction by examining the relation between physical models and "reality", we will look at a specific feature of the practice of modeling which, as I will argue, best exemplifies the problems with drawing boundaries: idealization.

 ## What is idealization

-For the purposes at hand, identifying all the necessary and sufficient conditions counting something as an idealization is slight overkill, notwithstanding the general difficulty with such identifications.
-Instead, it is sufficient to focus on one necessary feature of idealizations: they _falsely_ represent one or more features of the real world in order to ease calculation or reasoning (are these all the things people do with models? reasoning is pretty broad so should be safe).
+For the purposes at hand, we don't need to identify all the necessary and sufficient conditions for counting something as an idealization.
+Instead, we can simply focus on a single crucial feature: they _falsely_ represent one or more aspects of the real world in order to ease calculation or reasoning ==(are these all the things people do with models? reasoning is pretty broad so should be safe)==.
 This mirrors the major issue with boundary drawing/discretization, namely that some boundary is drawn in order to facilitate reasoning about some object or concept, when identifying or justifying that boundary is difficult.
 The shared difficulty, then, consists in justifying either the use or reality of such simplifications.

-However, common descripitions/(word) of idealization specifically include the fact that they introduce a _false_ description, which is not something we ought to assume about the boundary drawing problem, as doing so would beg the question.
-Instead we will take the by now familiar stance of examining _how, if at all_ the use or legitimacy of idealizations is justified, and hopefully extrapolate from there.
+However, while one of key features of idealizations is that they intentionally distort some aspect of the target system, {*/common descriptions of idealization specifically include the fact that they introduce a _false_ description,*/}
+we should not assume that the boundary drawing problem necessarily introduces false descriptions, as doing so would beg the question.
+Instead we will take the by-now familiar stance of examining _how, if at all_ the use of idealizations is justified {/*in physics?*/}, and hopefully extrapolate from there.

 ### Characterizations of idealization?

-Characterizations of idealizations are abound in the literature, although few dare claim to provide an exhaustive one.
-The most discussed are \[[@Norton2012]] 's characterization of idealization as opposed to approximation:
+Characterizations of idealizations are abound in the literature, although few dare claim to provide an exhaustive one. @Norton2012 's characterization of idealization as opposed to approximation is well received:

 - Approximation: proposition which sort of describes the target
 - Idealization: model whose properties sort of describe the target

 Norton's standard example is a ball falling through the atmosphere.
-We have an excellent formula for calculating the velocity $v(t)$ starting at $v=t=0$ as$v(t)=\frac{g}{k}(1-\exp(-kt))=gt-\frac{gkt^2}{2}+\frac{gk^2t^3}{6}-\ldots$ where $g$ is the accelaration due to gravity, and $k$ a friction coefficient.
+We have an excellent formula for calculating the velocity $v(t)$ starting at $v=t=0$ as$v(t)=\frac{g}{k}(1-\exp(-kt))=gt-\frac{gkt^2}{2}+\frac{gk^2t^3}{6}-\ldots$ where $g$ is the acceleration due to gravity, and $k$ a friction coefficient.

 As any physics student knows, it is often convenient to leave out the influence of air resistance.
-Setting $k=0$ gives us$v(t)=gt$
+Setting $k=0$ yields $v(t)=gt$.

-Given Norton's distinction, we can look at the above formula in two ways, either as an approximation or as an idealization.
-If we view it as an approximation i.e. a proposition describing the actual system inexactly, we can say that this is a good approximation for the first part of the ball's descent, becoming a worse and worse approximation as the ball continues to fall.
+Given Norton's distinction, we can view the above formula in two ways: either as an approximation or as an idealization.
+If we view it as an approximation, i.e. a proposition describing the actual system (a ball falling through the Earth's atmosphere) inexactly, we can say that this is a good approximation for the initial part of the ball's descent, becoming a worse and worse approximation as the ball continues to fall.
 We could also view it as an idealization, in which case we view the above equation as representing a (false) model of a ball falling in a vacuum.
 It is not the description of this model that is false, rather the model (idealization) misrepresents our world in some way, namely by leaving out air.

-In this example the differnce between an approximation and an idealization is simply a point of view: we can freely shift the characterization of the formula as an approximation or idealization.
-The "shifting" Norton calls promotion and demotion respectively.
-Promotion consists in taking the approximation to describe a new, idealized model, while demotion is extracting one or more inexact propositions from an existing idealization.
-I mention this now because it will come in handy later.
+In this example, the difference between an approximation and an idealization is simply a matter of perspective: we can freely shift between viewing the formula as an approximation or idealization.
+This "shifting" Norton calls promotion and demotion respectively.
+Promotion consists in taking the approximation and taking it as the basis for describing a new, idealized model.
+In this case, removing the effect of air resistance is promoted to an idealized situation of an Earth without any atmosphere.
+Demotion on the other hand consists in extracting one or more inexact propositions from an existing idealization and applying them to the actual system, e.g. seeing that in No-Air-Earth the speed of the ball is $v(t)=gt$ and applying it to the ball falling in our actual Earth. ==I mention this now because it will come in handy later==.

-Other descriptions are due to \[[@Strevens2007]], which characterizes idealizations more similarly to how I did above, as deliberate falsifications of reality.
-Specifically, Strevens conceptualizes idealizations in terms of the operation behind them: setting a parameter to zero, infinity, or some other number.
+[@Strevens2007] puts forth another classification of idealizations, which characterizes idealizations more similarly to how I did above, as deliberate falsifications of reality.
+Specifically, Strevens conceptualizes idealizations in terms of the operation driving them: setting a parameter to zero, infinity, or some other number.

+- [ ] Write up a proper analysis of Streven's classification.

-### Why do we not consider the target system an idealization?
-It's also a model
+{*/ ### Why do we not consider the target system an idealization?
+It's also a model */}

-### Is idealization different than abstraction?
+{*/### Is idealization different than abstraction?*/}

-## Not focus on idealizations as a whole but on infinite idealizations
+## Narrowing

 As is tradition by now, I wish to focus on a subsection of idealizations first in order to get a better grasp on them.
 Idealization as construed above does not differ that much from a model, indeed Norton even seems to treat them as synonyms.
-Analyzing models on their own is difficult, and since idealizations are difficult to distinguish from models entirely, analyizing idealizations on their own will in all likelihood also turn out to be difficult.
+Analyzing models on their own is difficult, and since idealizations are difficult to distinguish from models entirely, analyzing idealizations on their own will in all likelihood also turn out to be difficult.
 Therefore let us turn to a more problematic example of idealization, one which has more easily identifiable examples: infinite idealizations.

-Infinite idealizations (also called "asymptotic idealizations" by for instance \[[@Strevens2019]] or "asymptotic explanation" by for instance \[cite//b:@Batterman2005]) are, put crudely, an idealization which is arrived at through some sort of limiting operation, through which a parameter of the original model is made to approach infinity[^infinitesimal].
+Infinite idealizations (also called "asymptotic idealizations" by for instance [@Strevens2019] or "asymptotic explanation" by for instance \[cite//b:@Batterman2005]) are, put crudely, an idealization which is arrived at through some sort of limiting operation, through which a parameter of the original model is made to approach infinity[^infinitesimal].
 Commonly discussed examples in the literature are the thermodynamic limit (TDL), the fractional quantum Hall effect (FQHE), the Aharanov Bohm effect, infinite population models ....

 As promised, infinite idealizations run into more obvious problems more quickly: in the thermodynamic limit the number of particles goes to infinity, the FQHE posits 2D particles, the AB effect requires an infinitely long solenoid and in order to explain gene distribuitions biologists assume infinite populations. _Prima facie_, the problem appears straightforward: such things do not exist.
 "Can you show me an infinitely long solenoid?", the detractor exclaims.
 However, why does this appear so problematic?
 After all, was intentional misrepresentation not the characterizing feature of idealizations?
 Why is setting air resistance to $0$ less problematic than setting the $z$-axis to $0$?